novacrazy/bluebird-co/benchmark/README.md

 ### Iterables

 Iterables are a generalization of generators for sequences instead of functions.
-The ES6 `Set`, `Map`, 'TypedArray' and others use iterables to lazily traverse their contents.
+The ES6 `Set`, `Map`, `TypedArray` and others use iterables to lazily traverse their contents.

 Example:
 ```javascript